DataJunction/dj/CONTRIBUTING.rst

 Database migrations
 ===================

 We use `Alembic <https://alembic.sqlalchemy.org/en/latest/index.html>`_ to manage schema migrations.
-If a PR introduces new models are changes existing ones a migration must be created.
+If a PR introduces new models or changes existing ones a migration must be created.

 1. Run the Docker container with ``docker compose up``.
 2. Enter the ``dj`` container with ``docker exec -it dj bash``.